jeremydw/image-processor/README.md

 ./setup.sh
 ```

-- Modify `config.yaml.txt` and specify the input file, output directory, and processing rules.
+- (Optionally) modify `config.yaml.txt` and specify the input file, output directory, and processing rules.
+Otherwise, drop a file called `input.png` into the folder and move to the last step.
 - Run the command below.

 ```